-Participants must be in Transition to Work (or Workforce Australia Services or ParentsNext) and must be over 18 years of age to participate in a LiW Project.
+Participants must be in Transition to Work (or Workforce Australia Services or ParentsNext) and must be aged 18 years or over to participate in a LiW Project.

 Other eligibility requirements will vary depending on the job role and the needs of the employer who is offering guaranteed jobs to successful LiW Project Participants.
 These will be clearly communicated at the Provider briefing and LiW Project information sessions.